- Canary Islands

 - Best Tours

 Alcala is one of the population centers in the municipality of Guia de Isora.
 Its original settlements are to be found next to a small coastal cove, on top of a flat terrace.
 It was initially a tiny dwelling area for 52 inhabitants, who lived in 11 single-story buildings (this was around the 1850s).

 Dwellers in this first settlement worked as goat herders, fishermen, and cereal farmers on generally poor or arid lands.
 By 1950 the population had risen to around 350 inhabitants, mostly young children and elderly people, as the young adults had moved to other parts of the island looking for work, and some even immigrated to Venezuela.

-Alcala started changing at first when the banana plantations appeared in the area and then in the '90s and early 2000s, when new buildings were built and the town expanded.
+Alcala started changing at first when the banana plantations appeared in the area and then in the '90s and early 2000s when new buildings were built and the town expanded.

-Traditional Market on Mondays in Alcala from 8 am to 1 pm in Plaza del Llano.
+There's a traditional Market on Mondays in Alcala from 8 am to 1 pm in Plaza del Llano.

 There is something about small town celebrations.
-They are more authentic than the big parties and events organized in the popular tourist areas.
+They are more authentic than the big parties and events organized in popular tourist areas.

 We encourage you to look out for events in Tenerife during your stay and if you see one in Alcala, give it a go for something different during your holiday.